astroumd/lmtoy/docs/pipeline.md

            10 NGC6786

 5. Based on the previous item, using the script generator can be done in two ways: whole project or source based.
-Either way, we need to be in the directory of the script generator   (this requires two symlinks from the $WORK_LMT/$PID directory: index.html needs to point to the README.html and comments.txt needs to point to its namesake here):
+Either way, for the shell interface we need to be in the directory of the script generator   (this requires two symlinks from the $WORK_LMT/$PID directory: index.html needs to point to the README.html and comments.txt needs to point to its namesake here):